Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 When I was is school this resistance training terminology was something thought to be really really important, but it’s only really really important for really high intensity activity in my experience.

-Recovery is complicated but a lot of research shows that low intensity aerobic oriented work, counter balances high intensity sprint work or resistance training.
+Recovery is complicated but a lot of research shows that low intensity aerobic oriented work or massage work might counter balance some of the high intensity sprint work or resistance training.

 The lower body in particular has a unique vein system whereby valves in the blood vessels push blood back up to the heart segmentally.
-The cooldown keeps moving muscle, which keeps moving that blood up and theoretically helps people recover faster.
+A brief cooldown that keeps moving muscle, will help keep moving that blood up and theoretically helps people recover faster.

-It’s also advisable if you have issues with light headedness during or after training.
+It’s highly advisable to gradually slow yourself down, if you have issues with light headedness during or after training.

 Are exercises that tax more than one joint at the same time.
 Meaning multiple (2 or more) joints are moving at the same time.